Bullying, Hazing, and School Policies

 Bullying can be words, acts, gestures, or writings (on paper, cell phone or computer) that is directed at your child.
 Those behaviors must cause your child to:

-- be in fear of being hurt or having his/her property damaged
+OR, as a "reasonable person" be in fear of being hurt or having their property damaged

 OR, cause your child to: